-The docker-compose files are kept as generic as possible to avoid any conflicts with our customers deployment environments.
+The Docker-compose files are kept as generic as possible to avoid any conflicts with our customers deployment environments.

-Example: Customising the default network
+Example: Customizing the default network

 networks: default: ipam: driver: default config: - subnet: 220.127.116.11/16